kaustubhsunilrane/chemical_process_calculations/README.md

 Schedule:
 Lecture: Tuesday from 9:05 to 10:00AM
-Tutorials: Wednesday and Friday from 9:05 to 10:00 AM Office hours: Thursday from 10:00am to 1:00 PM
+Tutorials: Thursday and Friday from 9:05 to 10:00 AM Office hours: Thursday from 10:00am to 1:00 PM
 Venue: AB 7/103